Learning Physics-Informed Noise Models from Dark Frames for Low-Light Raw Image Denoising: Introduction

 To address the challenges above, we propose a novel strategy: \textbf{learning the noise model from dark frames instead of paired real data}.
 On one side, capturing dark frames is significantly more accessible than collecting paired real data, which {breaks the dependence on high-quality paired real data} for noise modeling.
 On the other side, dark frames only represent signal-independent noise, which {reduces the difficulty of noise distribution approximation}.
-Based on the strategy, we introduce a physics-guided noise neural proxy (PNNP) framework.
+Based on the strategy, we introduce a physics-informed noise neural proxy (PNNP) framework.
 Our framework leverages the physical priors of sensors to decouple the complex noise, constrain the optimization process, and provide reliable supervision.
 The comprehensive exploitation of dark frames empowers our framework to attain a superior approximation of the real-world sensor noise model.

 Firstly, we propose a physics-guided noise decoupling (PND) to handle different levels of noise in a flexible manner.
 Based on the statistical properties of noise, we decouple the dark frame into frame-wise, band-wise, and pixel-wise components.
-We model the frame-wise and band-wise noise via physics-based noise modeling while employing a neural network to proxy the pixel-wise noise.
-Our noise decoupling strategy simplifies the complexity of noise modeling, thereby reducing the complexity of noise modeling.
+We model the frame-wise and band-wise noise via physics-based noise modeling while employing a neural network to proxy the pixel-wise noise. {Our noise decoupling strategy separates known noise components from dark frames, thereby reducing the complexity of noise modeling.}

-Moreover, we propose a physics-guided proxy model (PPM) incorporating physical priors to constrain the generated noise.
-Referring to the imaging process of sensors, we introduce an interpretable network architecture to achieve physical constraints.
-Our proxy model restricts the degrees of freedom during optimization based on physical priors, thereby promoting the accuracy of noise modeling.
+Moreover, we propose a physics-aware proxy model (PPM) incorporating physical priors to constrain the synthetic noise.
+Referring to the imaging process of sensors, we introduce an interpretable network structure to achieve physical constraints. {Our proxy model restricts the optimization degrees of freedom based on physical priors, thereby promoting the accuracy of noise modeling.}

 Finally, we propose a differentiable distribution loss (DDL) to efficiently supervise the distribution learning.
 By interpolating the cumulative distribution function (CDF) of the noise distribution, we introduce a differentiable loss function to directly measure pixel-wise noise distribution.
 Our loss function provides explicit and reliable supervision for noise modeling, thereby promoting the precision of noise modeling.